vaibhav1809/khoj/documentation/blog/make_personal_ai_open.md

 date: 2024-02-28
 ---

-## Drawbacks of closed personalized AI services
+## Why closed, personalized AI services are doomed
 About a week ago, Google launched its new, rebranded personal AI assistant, Gemini.
 It got rather [mixed reviews](https://twitter.com/mjuric/status/1761981816125469064).
 At its core, the major problem Gemini has had is that it was overtly censored.
 Users were finding that it was resolute to only generate images of people who were non-white, despite the explicit prompts it received to do otherwise.
 If you want to see for yourself, [here](https://twitter.com/debarghya_das/status/1759786243519615169) are [some](https://twitter.com/iamyesyouareno/status/1760350903511449717) [examples](https://twitter.com/yishan/status/176085921487513216).

 The image generation capability got so much backlash that Google [paused the feature](https://web.archive.org/web/20240226020752/https://blog.google/products/gemini/gemini-image-generation-issue/) for the time being.
 I will say, though, the images it generated were really impressive!